jeremyiwk/OpticsModel/README.md

 5) The charge distribution $\mathbf{\rho} \in \mathbb{R}^M$ is calculated via $\mathbf{\rho} = (\mathbf{R}^T\mathbf{R})^{+}\mathbf{R}^T\mathbf{\varphi}$.

 6) The image charge distribution is then given by $(\mathbf{x}_c, \mathbf{y}_c, \mathbf{z}_c, \mathbf{\rho}) \in \mathbb{R}^{4 \times M}$.

+I think the real questions for elements will be: how few charges can we get away with?
+For a potential with ~2000 points, roughly ~1500 charges yields an errors ~$10^{-4}$ and ~750 points yields errors ~$10^{-3}$.
+If I were being really rigorous, I would try to determine how the error scales when the number of point in each coordinate is increased.
+But I think we'll end up with a number of points roughly half to a quarter of the number in the potential.

 ### Multipole Design